Nikitagithubyad/Face_Recognition_Attendance_System/README.md

-# Face_Recognition_Attendence_System
+# Face_Recognition_Attendance_System
-This is a face recognition attendence project
+This is a face recognition attendance project
-It performs real-time face recognition of stored persons and mark attendence
+It performs real-time face recognition of stored persons and mark attendance